chalkers/chalkers.github.io/source/_posts/a/iot-intruder-detector.md

 A Passive Infrared (PIR) sensor works by detecting the infrared radiation from an object - like a human or animal.

 Each PIR sensor can have different pin outs.
 I'm using the [Parallax 555-28027 PIR Sensor](https://www.parallax.com/sites/default/files/downloads/555-28027-PIR-Sensor-Prodcut-Doc-v2.2.pdf).
-If you face the sensor toward you the pins from left to right are, out ot signal, power and ground. `OUT` will send a `HIGH` signal once an infrared body is detected by the sensor.
+If you face the sensor toward you the pins from left to right are, out to signal, power and ground. `OUT` will send a `HIGH` signal once an infrared body is detected by the sensor.
 Here's a illustration of the sensor and pin out.

 <img src='/attachments/iot-motion/pir.min.svg' alt='A graphic of the PIR sensor with the sensor facing toward the screen.
 At the bottom of the sensor there are 3 pins.
 Reading OUT, VCC and GND from left to right.' width="50%">